 Like other beaches in Santa Barbara, it can be super foggy in early summer or any month of the year, especially in the morning.
 One November morning we came here, you could hardly see right in front of you!

 The swimming at the eastern end of the beach is great, though ice cold, in the late summer.
-Check the water quality to make sure it's clean before you go.
 It's a fun scene in summer with tons of kids from the campground bodyboarding and having a blast!

 Walk up above the lagoon and enjoy the elevated view.
 There is a shady picnic table where you can stay a while.